mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Costs: 1.

 MIND MIRROR
-This powerful ability turns the psion’s mind into a mirror, reflecting any psionic attack back at the attacker.
+This powerful ability turns the psion's mind into a mirror, reflecting any psionic attack back at the attacker.
 It is, however, dangerous as the defending psion does not know how many Psi points will be required to make Mind Mirror effective.